Benefits

 To qualify for holiday supplement this year, you need to have received unemployment benefit for more than 8 weeks for last year.

 You may have received unemployment benefit last year which was meant for 2022 or earlier.
-In this case, this payment will not be considered when NAV determines if you have received unemployment benefit for more than 8 weeks.
+In this case, this payment will not be considered when Nav determines if you have received unemployment benefit for more than 8 weeks.

 When will you get your holiday supplement?